 20s & 30s with Cancer

 We offer a Facebook group that is private and allows those with 20s & 30s with cancer to interact with peers facing similar circumstances.

 Young Survival Coalition

 This support is for young women who are diagnosed with breast cancer.
 This group meets the fourth Wednesday of each month at 6:30 pm.

 Routine screening for social and emotional distress is a key component to patient-centered cancer care.
 CancerSupportSourceTM is a comprehensive web-based, validated distress screening program that integrates bio-psycho-social distress screening, referral and follow-up care by a licensed mental health professional.
 It provides a personalized support care plan for patients, survivors, and loved ones, directing them to the most appropriate programs, services, and resources to meet individual needs.
 Screenings can be completed before or during a Newcomer Welcome: An Introduction to Cancer Support Community Central Ohio appointment.
-Please call 614.884.HOPE (4673) for details, or complete the screening form online.
+Please call 614.884.HOPE (4673) for details.